bombbomb/bombbomb-javascript-openapi/docs/AccountsApi.md

   'industry': "industry_example", // String | Industry of the user.
   'address': "address_example", // String | Street Address of the user.
   'city': "city_example", // String | City of the user.
-  'postalCode': "postalCode_example" // String | Postal/Zip code of the user.
+  'postalCode': "postalCode_example", // String | Postal/Zip code of the user.
+  'preventWelcomeEmail': "preventWelcomeEmail_example" // String | prevent an email with login credentials from being sent to the new account. must be set to 'true'
 };

 var callback = function(error, data, response) {